appuio/docs/services/02_general_concepts.rst

 Gitlab CI
 ^^^^^^^^^

 Gitlab CI is a continuous integration solution that is provided by the popular Git repository manager Gitlab.
-It is seamlessly integrated into the repository management functionality, which makes its usage very convenient (if using Gitlab for repository management, that is).
+It is seamlessly integrated into the repository management functionality, which makes its usage very convenient.
+The downside is that it is only usable if Gitlab is used for repository management.
+If you use GitHub or similar, you will need to find another solution (Travis CI etc.).

 To use Gitlab CI, simply create a **.gitlab-ci.yml** with job definitions and store it in your source repository.
 Gitlab CI will automatically execute your pipeline on any changes to the codebase.

+We will see some examples for using Gitlab CI in the chapters about the Webserver and API services.

+Usage with Docker
+"""""""""""""""""

+A feature that we find especially useful is that jobs can be run inside a docker container of choice.
+Instead of having to install dependencies for testing, building etc. inside of our job, we can simply specify a docker image that already includes all those dependencies and execute our job within.
+This is as easy as using an officially maintained docker image from the hub in many cases.

+If we need a very specific configuration or dependencies while executing our job, we can build a tailor-made docker image just for running the job.
+We will call this process **creating a custom runner** later on in this documentation.

 **Relevant Readings / Resources**

 #. `Quick Start [Gitlab Docs] <https://docs.gitlab.com/ce/ci/quick_start>`_
 #. `Config with .gitlab-ci.yml [Gitlab Docs] <https://docs.gitlab.com/ce/ci/yaml>`_
+#. `Using Docker Images [Gitlab Docs] <https://docs.gitlab.com/ce/ci/docker/using_docker_images.html>`_

 OpenShift / Kubernetes